Sam-Martin/Sam-Martin/content/post/2021-07-25-Typescript-Function-Type-Parameter-Contravariance.md

 This bit in particular:
 >  function parameter types [...] are contravariant.

-I read as meaning the type of an argument of a function should be a supertype of the parameter of the function.
+I read as meaning the type of an argument passed to a function should be a supertype of the parameter of the function.

 If this were true, then this code snippet would be valid: